 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easy for non-technical users to add, edit and manage content on their website.

-A Content Management System not only helps businesses with your content creation and editing, it also takes care of a number of “behind the scenes” management functions such as:
+Content management systems not only help site users add and edit content, they also take care of a number of “behind the scenes” management functions such as: